sutta » mn » Majjhima Nikāya 22

 Kathañca, bhikkhave, bhikkhu niraggaḷo hoti?

-And how is a mendicant unbarred?
+And how is a mendicant unimpeded?

 Idha, bhikkhave, bhikkhuno pañca orambhāgiyāni saṁyojanāni pahīnāni honti, ucchinnamūlāni tālāvatthukatāni anabhāvaṅkatāni, āyatiṁ anuppādadhammāni.